TLucking/RAS-University/docs/kinematics.md

 </details>

-### Chapter 7: Robot Singularities & how to find them
+### Chapter 8: Robot Singularities & how to find them

 Singularities occur when a robot configuration causes it to lose the ability to move or become blocked in certain directions.
 Understanding and identifying these singularities is essential to safe and efficient robot operation.

-Watch the video below to clearly grasp what robot singularities are and how you can find them:

 ![Robot Singularities & how to find them](https://www.youtube.com/watch?v=WXEOr7X2bPE&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=14)
+> Definition of robot singularities are and how you can find them

 For *serial manipulators*, the singular positions result from the **loss of degrees of freedom** while in a *parallel manipulator*, they result of the **gain of one or more degrees of freedom**.
 Most of the time, passing through a singularity causes **over constraint**, to then inducing the loss of control of one or more degrees of freedom.
 Which means, not controllable, which is not good.